M1-CHPS/glhpc/docs/lab5.md

   </figcaption>
 </figure>

-Kepler generates pretty simple datasets: a photon flux (the intensity of the received light) at a certain date for a particular star.
-However, by carefully preprocessing this data and using dedicated signal analysis techniques, we can make major discoveries.
+Kepler generates relatively simple datasets: a photon flux (the intensity of the received light) at specific dates for a particular stars.
+However, by carefully preprocessing this data and using specialized signal analysis techniques, we can make major discoveries.

 ---